It's almost time for Super Bowl LV!

 How can I watch the game?

-Fans can catch all of the action on Fox.
-Viewers can also stream the game via the Fox Sports app, FoxSports.com, the Yahoo Sports app, the NFL app and NFL.com.
+Fans can catch all of the action on CBS and ESPN Deportes.
+Viewers can also stream the game via the NFL app, the CBS Sports app, the Yahoo Sports app, CBS.com or ESPNDeportes.ESPN.com.

 Who is playing?

-The San Francisco 49ers are playing against the Kansas City Chiefs.
-The 49ers are part of the NFL's National Football Conference while the Chiefs are part of the American Football Conference.
+The Tampa Bay Buccaneers are playing against the Kansas City Chiefs.
+The Buccaneers are part of the NFL's National Football Conference while the Chiefs are part of the American Football Conference.
 Think of these conferences as Marvel and DC.
 Each has a series of franchises that belong to the same universe.
 Only here, the best of those two universes face off.

 How do you win?

-However, it's the job of the opposing team's defense to prevent the offense from moving down the field.
+However, it's the job of the opposing team's defense to prevent the offense from advancing down the field.
 If the defense stops the offense from moving the 10 yards needed to achieve a down, the offense loses possession of the ball.
 The offense then has to punt the ball to the other team.
-Or, if the offense is close enough, it can attempt to kick a field goal for three points.
+Or, if the offense is close enough to the end zone, it can attempt to kick a field goal for three points.
 The team with the most points after four quarters wins the game.